Singular density correlations in chiral active fluids in three dimensions: Numerical simulation

 \subsection{Results}

 We first consider the noiseless limit ($D = 0$), in which a free particle exhibits a perfect helical motion.
 Figure~\ref{fig2}(a) shows the local density distribution $P(\rho)$ for $D = 0$.
+Here, we calculate the local density by averaging the number of particles within small spherical regions of radius $3\sigma$.
 For all values of $R$, the distribution is unimodal with a peak at the mean density, indicating that the system remains homogeneous.
 Figure~\ref{fig2}(b) presents a representative snapshot of the simulation at $D = 0$, where the color positions the azimuthal angle $\phi_j$ of the orientation vector $\bm{e}_j$.
+We also present sliced snapshots of the particle configurations in the $x$-$y$ and $x$-$z$ planes, shown in Figs.~\ref{fig2}(c) and (d), respectively.
 The particle positions and orientations are randomly distributed, and the system exhibits no characteristic structures such as clustering or synchronization.

 We now observe the static structure factor $S(\bm q)$.
-Note that $S(\bm q)$ cannot be reduced to a scalar function $S(q)$ because the system is not invariant under rotations about the $x$- or $y$-axes.
+Note that $S(\bm q)$ cannot be reduced to a function of the scalar variable $q=|\bm q|$ as $S(q)$ because the system is not invariant under rotations about the $x$- or $y$-axes.

 In Figs.~\ref{fig3}(a) and (c), we show the static structure factor at $R = 1$ in the $q_x$-$q_z$ plane and in the $q_x$-$q_y$ plane, respectively.
 Reflecting the anisotropy of the system, the static structure factor in the $q_x$-$q_z$ plane exhibits an anisotropic pattern, whereas it remains isotropic in the $q_x$-$q_y$ plane.
 To examine this anisotropy in more detail, we plot $S(0, 0, q_z)$ and $S(q_x, 0, 0)$ in Figs.~\ref{fig4}(a) and (b), respectively.
 On the $q_z$-axis, $S(\bm{q})$ is enhanced at small $q_z$ and is insensitive to $R$ or chirality $\Omega$, which is natural since the $z$-component of \eq{eq7-2} does not depend on $\Omega$.
 In contrast, $S(\bm{q})$ on the $q_x$-axis appears to vanish in the limit $q_x \rightarrow 0$, {\it i.e.}, hyperuniformity with the exponent $\alpha = 2$ is observed.
 Although hyperuniformity is not evident for large radii, $R = 100$ and $10$, it is expected that $S(q_x, 0, 0)$ eventually goes to zero with the same hyperuniform exponent if the system size is sufficiently large.
 These observations indicate that the static structure factor in this system is singular at the origin of Fourier space: $\lim_{q_z \rightarrow 0} S(0, 0, q_z) \neq \lim_{q_x \rightarrow 0} S(q_x, 0, 0)$.
 Since the system is isotropic in the $x$-$y$ plane, more generally, $\lim_{q_z \rightarrow 0} S(0, 0, q_z) \neq \lim_{q \rightarrow 0} S(q_x, q_y, 0)$.
 We also show the behavior of the static structure factor $S(q_x, 0, q_z)$ as a function of $q_z$ and $q_x$ with fixed $q_x, q_z (\geq 0)$ in Figs.~\ref{fig4}(c) and (d).
 In Fig.\ref{fig4}(c), we observe that increasing $q_x$ leads to suppression of $S(q_x, 0, q_z)$ as a function of $q_z$ in the small-wavenumber regime.
 In other words, $S(q_x, 0, q_z)$ is maximized at $q_x = 0$, which is also evident in \fig{fig3}(a). $S(q_x, 0, q_z)$ as a function of $q_x$, shown in \fig{fig4}(d), exhibits hyperuniformity only at $q_z = 0$, while for $q_z > 0$, the density fluctuations are instead enhanced.